nguyenv119/treehouse/README.md

-# UBelong
+# TreeHouse

-UBelong is an online sanctuary for students seeking solace from the isolating feelings of imposter syndrome.
+TreeHouse is an online sanctuary for students seeking solace from the isolating feelings of imposter syndrome.
 We've created a digital space where students can anonymously share and engage with one another's experiences across a variety of categories.
 From academic concerns to social anxieties, UBelong seeks to remind every student that they are not alone in their struggles and that their feelings are valid.

 ## Features